 Data collection.
-The FY 2013 survey questionnaires were sent by e-mail in November 2013.
-Respondents could choose to submit an Adobe PDF questionnaire downloaded from the Web or use a

-Web-based data collection system to respond to the survey.
+The FY 2014 survey questionnaires were sent by e-mail in November 2014.
+Respondents could choose to complete an Adobe PDF questionnaire downloaded from the Web or use a Web-based data collection system to respond to the survey.
 Every effort was made to maintain close contact with respondents in order to preserve both the consistency and continuity of the resulting data.
 Questionnaires were carefully examined for completeness upon receipt.
 Survey data reports were then prepared for each institution; these showed comparisons between the current and 2 prior years of data and noted any substantive disparities.
-Respondents were sent personalized e-mail messages asking them to provide any necessary revisions before final processing and tabulation of data.
-These e-mail messages included a link to the FFRDC Survey Web-based collection system, allowing respondents to view and correct their data online.
+Respondents were sent personalized e-mail messages asking them to provide any necessary revisions before the final processing and tabulation of data.
+These e-mail messages included a link to the FFRDC R&D Survey Web-based collection system, allowing respondents to view and correct their data online.

 Respondents were asked to explain significant differences between current-year reporting and established patterns of reporting verified for prior years.
 They were encouraged to correct prior-year data, if necessary.
-When respondents updated or amended figures from past years, NSF made corresponding changes to trend data in the 2013 data tables and to the underlying microdata.
+When respondents updated or amended figures from past years, NSF made corresponding changes to trend data in the 2014 data tables and to the underlying microdata.
 For accurate historical data, use only the most recently released data tables.

 Mode.
-Respondents could choose to submit an Adobe PDF or Microsoft Excel questionnaire downloaded from the Web, or use a Web-based data collection system to respond to the survey.
+Respondents could choose to complete an Adobe PDF or Microsoft Excel questionnaire downloaded from the Web, or use a Web-based data collection system to respond to the survey.
 All FFRDCs submitted data using the Web-based survey.

-Response Rates.
-All 40 FFRDCs on the NSF Master Government List of FFRDCs at the start of the FY 2013 survey cycle completed the key survey questions.
+Response rates.
+All 41 FFRDCs included on the NSF Master Government List of FFRDCs during the FY 2014 survey cycle completed the key survey questions.

-Data Editing.
+Data editing.
 The FFRDC R&D Survey was subject to very little editing; respondents were contacted and asked to resolve possible self-reporting issues themselves.
 Questionnaires were carefully examined by survey staff upon receipt.
 Reviews focused on unexplained missing data and explanations provided for changes in reporting patterns.
 If additional explanations or data revisions were needed, respondents were sent personalized e-mail messages asking them to provide any necessary revisions before the final processing and tabulation of data.

 Imputation.
 Missing data are seldom imputed for the FFRDC R&D Survey.
-For the FY 2013 survey, the Center for Naval Analyses (CNA) was unable to report expenditures by character of work (Question 3).
-All CNA expenditures, \$85,132, were imputed as applied research, which was 1.3% of all FFRDC applied research expenditures.
+For the FY 2014 survey, the Center for Naval Analyses (CNA) was unable to report expenditures by character of work (Question 3).
+All CNA expenditures, \$80,283, were imputed as applied research, which was 1.2% of all FFRDC applied research expenditures.